LorisDonovan/CudaRaytracer/README.md

 # CudaRaytracer
-(WIP) This is a GPU accelerated Raytracer using CUDA.
+This is a GPU accelerated Raytracer using CUDA.
 I have used OpenGL to display the results in a window.
 This project was built using CUDA 10.2 in Visual Studio 2019.

 ## References:
 * [Accelerated Ray Tracing in One Weekend in CUDA](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/)